-The field of medicine is a very large and complicated one.
-With so many specialties and subspecialties, it is almost impossible for any one person, even medical professionals who have dedicated their careers to its practice, to know about all of them.
+The field of medicine is a huge and complicated one.
+With so many specialties and subspecialties, it is almost impossible for any person, even medical professionals who have dedicated their careers to its practice, to know about all of them.

 TRAM and DIEP flaps are the foremost techniques used for breast reconstruction after mastectomy.
 Both procedures borrow tissue from a similar part of the body: the lower abdomen.
 However, this is where the similarities end and the long list of differences begins.

 For any tissue flap to survive, it must have a viable blood supply that can deliver oxygen and nutrients and remove toxic byproducts.
 This blood supply is carried into a flap by an artery and transported out of the flap by a vein.

 The blood vessels present in the flaps differ between TRAM and DIEP flaps:

 - A traditional pedicle TRAM flap is connected to blood vessels that have to travel from the chest down to the belly button.
 It’s a long haul even after the flap is transferred.

 - On the other hand, the DIEP flap is based on blood vessels that travel a short distance from the nearby groin region.
 These vessels are the dominant source of blood to the skin and fat of the lower abdomen.

 - This difference in blood supply is why side effects that reflect poor delivery of oxygen and nutrients, such as fat necrosis, occur more often in TRAM flaps than in DIEP flaps.

 Type of Tissue Transferred

 In plastic surgery, there are several different ways to move tissue from the donor site to the recipient site: